Bulgarian Rakia 2026: 8 Tips + Best Sofia Mehanas to Try It

 Sofia has both modern rakia bars and traditional mehanas (taverns), and a serious rakia evening usually involves both.
 The bars carry the breadth — 100 to 200 labels under one roof — while the mehanas pour what local distilleries supply, often in unlabelled house bottles refilled weekly.

-The benchmark rakia bar is Raketa Rakia Bar at Bul.
+The benchmark rakia bar is Raketa Rakia Bar (see the official Raketa site) at Bul.
 Yanko Sakazov 17, near Zaimov Park.
 Around 200 rakia labels are catalogued by region, the staff will steer you through a flight without upselling, and the Communist-era memorabilia gives the room a memorable backdrop.
 Open Mon-Fri 11:00-23:00 and weekends from 09:00.
 Glasses run 4-12 BGN (2-6 EUR) depending on age and rarity.
 Raketa is one of the city's Sofia nightlife anchors and books up on Friday and Saturday nights — reserve ahead.

 For the traditional side, Hadjidraganovite Izbi at Ul.
 Hristo Belchev 18 is an 18th-century stone cellar with a tighter rakia list focused on aged bottlings, plus live folk music Wednesday through Sunday.
 Open daily 11:30-23:30.
 Two more reliable picks if the first two are full: Mamin Kolio at Ul.
 Pozitano 40 (open until 02:00, summer garden seats 100), and Mehana Izbata at Ul.
 Slavyanska 18, five minutes from Alexander Nevsky Cathedral and noticeably cheaper than the tourist-strip mehanas.